 Considering we spend about a third of our lives sleeping (more for children and infants), having these toxins in our mattress equates to significant exposure time.

 Some examples of chemicals used in conventional mattresses are:

-Phthalates - used as a binding agent, and to make the plastics in conventional mattress covers more flexible - linked to asthma, ADHD, breast cancer, obesity, type II diabetes, low IQ, neurodevelopmental issues, behavioural issues, autism spectrum disorders, altered reproductive development and male fertility issues.
+- Phthalates - used as a binding agent, and to make the plastics in conventional mattress covers more flexible - linked to asthma, ADHD, breast cancer, obesity, type II diabetes, neuro-developmental issues, behavioural issues, autism spectrum disorders, altered reproductive development and male fertility issues.
 (Source)